MileHacker Logo

 • These provide local news, event listings, and insights.

-• Offer current affairs information upon arrival.
+• Present current affairs information upon arrival.

 Books about the Destination

-"A History of Ethiopia" by Harold G. Marcus provides historical context.
+"A Legacy of Ethiopia" by Harold G. Marcus provides historical context.
 "Cutting for Stone" by Abraham Verghese, partly set in Ethiopia, depicts the country and its people.
 "The Chains of Heaven: An Ethiopian Romance" by Philip Marsden offers a travel narrative.

 Emergency & Medical Information